Lars-DHondt-KUL/opensimAD/README.md

 Here we provide code and examples to generate external functions automatically given an OpenSim musculoskeletal model (.osim file).

+The code in this branch is adapted to require less manual inputs.
+Main differences in workflow are:

+1) Entering all joint and coordinate names in the appropriate order is no longer necessary.
+They are automatically retrieved from the given OpenSim model file.

+2) The name of every coordinate is saved (in a .mat file), along with their index in the input/output of the external function.
+This file also holds the sets of indices corresponding to each joint, groups of joints (e.g. "leg_r" has the indices of "hip_r" and every joint further in the kinematic chain.
+The left arm starts at "acromial_l"), all rotational coordinates, all translational coordinates.
+It also has the indices to the additional outputs such as ground reaction forces.

+3) The code generates a suitable motion (.mot file) to perform an inverse dynamic analysis of the model.
+The result of this analysis is needed to check the generated external function.

 ### Install requirements (Windows)
   - Third-party software:
     - CMake (make sure cmake.exe is in your path)